-- i.
-The internship courses, COUN 482-1, 482-2, 482-3, Supervised Internship (also referred to as Internship I, II, and III) equip students with advanced client management tasks and skills.
+- The internship courses, COUN 482-1, 482-2, 482-3, Supervised Internship equip students with advanced client management tasks and skills.
 The courses also allow students to participate fully in additional role-related clinical service and training activities as permitted or required by the site.
 The selection of a specific internship site is coordinated between the student and the Assistant Program Director and Clinical Training Director.
-Internship students are required to accrue 600 hours of supervised fieldwork, of which, 240 hours must be Face-to-Face and the remaining 360 hours will be acquired through indirect hours and supervision hours.
+Internship students are required to accrue 600 hours of supervised fieldwork, of which, 240 hoursmust be Face-to-Face and the remaining 360 hours will be acquired through additional clinical work, indirect hours, and supervision hours.
 Students spend a minimum of 19-20 hours per week with the site for a minimum of 3 quarters.
-Many internships begin over the summer months. - ii.
+Many internships begin over the summer months. - 4.
 Hours for the internship can only be counted toward the required direct and indirect hour totals when enrolled in an internship course.
-During the break between practicum and internship, hours count toward practicum, not internship.
-Internship hours begin to accrue on the actual start date of the internship.
+INTERNSHIP PROCEDURES - i.
+Getting started.
+Students begin the process by completing a Fieldwork Placement form requesting information about clinical interests, specialty areas of training, other preferences, logistics and constraints.
+This form serves as the basis for discussion at individual Internship meetings where Internship placements are identified.
+The Placement process begins once these documents are submitted and the student signs up for a placement meeting.
+Throughout the placement process, students should stay in close communication with the Assistant Program Director and Clinical Training Director.
+All placement communication will be sent to student's Northwestern email account.
+Students are expected to respond promptly to ensure the process moves along smoothly.